Emmotes/ic_spoilers/docs/jangsao.md

         }
     ],
     "requirements": "",
     "description": {"desc": "Each time an enemy is defeated, there is a $(amount___2)% chance it drops a star.
-Jang Sao collects these stars and increases the effect of The Mysterious Wanderer by $(amount)% for each star collected over all adventures, stacking additively.
+Jang Sao collects these stars and increases the effect of The Mysterious Wanderer by $(not_buffed amount)% for each star collected over all adventures, stacking additively.
 Capped at $max_stacks stacks."}, "id": 1734,
     "flavour_text": "",
     "graphic_id": 21196,